Approval to transfer personal loans, credit cards and savings accounts to NatWest – Frequently Asked Questions

 If your card expires, or is lost, stolen or damaged before your account(s) have moved on to NatWest systems, expected towards the end of 2025, you’ll be issued a new Sainsbury’s Bank branded card, after that a new NatWest branded card will be issued to you.

-What if my account is in arrears on 1 May 2025?
+What if my account is in arrears?

-If the proposed transfer is approved, any agreement you have in place about repayment of debt, for example repayment plans, will continue on your existing account on 1 May 2025.
+Any agreement you have in place about repayment of debt, for example repayment plans, will continue on your existing account on 1 May 2025.
 You should keep making the payments you’ve agreed to.
 If any changes need to be made to your support arrangements in future, NatWest will let you know.

-What if I’m in persistent debt on 1 May 2025?
+What if I’m in persistent debt?

 If we’ve written to you to let you know that you’re in persistent debt, any support arrangement you have in place will continue immediately after 1 May 2025.
 If any changes need to be made to your support arrangements in future, NatWest will let you know.